BettingPlanet.com – Sports Betting in the USA

 Instead millions of US dollars is being wagered at offshore gambling websites, with these unaffected by the existing Federal laws, despite the best attempts of the Government over the the years.

 As sports betting is legalised across the USA states, the jockeying to operate is going to be intense with UK gambling giants like William Hill and Bet365 already signalling their intentions to make a play for the market.
+New online betting products like the Global Tote are also becoming more common.

 USA sports betting fans wager on everything from the NBA, NFL, college sports, NHL and many other global and domestic sporting competitions.